Clifford E. Lee Nature Sanctuary

 Located 33 km southwest of Edmonton’s city centre, the Clifford E. Lee Nature Sanctuary protects 348 acres of marshland, open meadow, aspen parkland, and pine forest.
 The varied habitats of the Sanctuary attract a diversity of animals, including more than one hundred bird species, and provide excellent opportunities for wildlife viewing.
 The boardwalk and connected upland trails are easily navigated in summer by all skill levels, but they are not considered wheelchair accessible.

-We understand this closure may inconvenience visitors, but ensuring safety during construction is essential.
-Please be aware of hazardous site conditions as work progresses.
+We understand this partial closure may inconvenience visitors, but ensuring safety during the project is essential.

 Check the Visiting Guidelines page for information about responsible site use.
 Note: The Clifford E Lee Nature Sanctuary has grown in popularity over the past few years.
 To ensure everyone’s health and safety please note that: